 The home a person or couple decides to live in as they age is a very important investment that can have a lasting impact on the quality of aging in place.
 The American Society of Interior Designers conducted a research project on aging and the impact of interior design, and they found that in planning for the future, people are as concerned about the livability of their homes as they concerned about money and health care access.
 Almost 40% of those wanting to age in place agreed that size has been an issue with their current homes, with almost twice as many participants saying their homes were too large and others saying theirs weren’t large enough.

 Downsizing was a major benefit the interior designers noted in the study.
-Maintaining a smaller home is much more manageable and cost efficient for the elderly.
+Maintaining a smaller home is much more manageable and cost-effective for the elderly.
 It also allows for the customization of certain aging in place features already mentioned as well as the following:

 - Updated appliances for greater reliability